jbluemink/Sitecore-Forms-Cloud-Upload/README.md

 It also contains a Decrypt controller, but that is more for the purpose to demo how to encrypt a file, Note in this example all files are encrypted with the same key.
 So still possible to easy get all uploaded files if you have the key.
 I expect you to delete the uploaded files after you have processed them, so that they are only there for a while.
 Example url https://sc93sc.dev.local/api/decryptblobfile/File/963ac1b1-4744-4c42-9a00-76771d8f82c2

+note: Sitecore Forms automatically stores uploaded files when a visitor navigates between form pages.
+So the uploads are still unencrypted in the ExperienceForms database, you need to create also a custom FileStorageProvider class currently not included in this project.